 Freelance writing is not always easy.
 But it can bring more freedom and balance to your life.
 Plus, with seemingly unlimited earnings, it has the potential to change your financial situation for the better.
 If you are curious about how to become a freelance writer, read on.
-We have all the tips to need to get started.
+We have all the tips you need to start and get paid to write!

 The earning potential of a freelance writer

-According to the Bureau of Labor Statistics, the median income for a writer was $62,170 in 2018.
+According to the Bureau of Labor Statistics, the median income for a writer is $62,120.
 From personal experience, I know that the number can be much higher.
 I earn more than that each year.
 But I also know many other writers in the field that are earning thousands more than I am.

 The earning potential is truly what you are willing to put in.
 If you are willing to work tirelessly to build your writing career to reach its full potential, then you stand to earn more than the median.
 Plus, there are perks like flexible hours and the ability to work from anywhere that make this career path very enticing.

 It's one of the best stay-at-home jobs you can pursue and the best thing is you can learn how to start freelance writing with no experience!